 - Coconut flour - A little goes a long way because it absorbs so much liquid!

 - Coconut oil - You could also use vegan butter or light oil.

 - Coconut sugar- You can use light or dark brown coconut sugar.
 If you are not paleo, you can substitute brown sugar.

 - Flaxseed meal - Make sure to use ground flaxseed meal and not whole flaxseeds. if you have whole seeds, you can grind them in a food processor.

-When coming up with the fruit to go into these, I decided to use ripe bosc pears.
+When coming up with the fruit to go into these, I used ripe bosc pears.
 Bosc pears are sweet and a little more firm than other varieties of pear.
-You can use any type of pear, Anjou pears are also great!
+You can use any type of pear; Anjou pears are also great!
 Their honey-sweet flavor adds another dimension to these muffins.